google/oss-fuzz/docs/new_project_guide.md

 1. Please don't assume that the fuzzing engine is libFuzzer and hardcode in your build scripts.
 We generate builds for both libFuzzer and AFL fuzzing engine configurations.
-So, link the fuzzing engine using `-lFuzzingEngine`, see example below.
+So, link the fuzzing engine using $LIB_FUZZING_ENGINE, see example below.
 2. Please make sure that the binary names for your [fuzz targets](glossary.md#fuzz-target) contain only alphanumeric characters, underscore(_) or dash(-).
 Otherwise, they won't run on our infrastructure.